 - In most situations, you can lawfully deny that the arrest occurred.
 (There are exceptions to this.)

 Florida expungements and sealings address criminal records.
+These begin when you are arrested (including Notices to Appear).
 You cannot expunge a record of a traffic ticket or driver’s license suspension.

 What You Can Have Expunged Or Sealed If You Qualify